 This is fine, but it isn’t very prominent.
 You'll want to make your attributes more much difficult for customers to miss, so they understand what each item is all about.
 Plus, you may want a way to show off each item's primary characteristics in one place, so customers can easily search for all products with a specific color or material (for example).

 If that sounds appealing, WooCommerce Product Table is the plugin you’ll need:

-This tool is designed specifically for use with WooCommerce.
+This product attributes plugin is designed specifically for use with WooCommerce.
 It lets you create an organized, customizable product table to display all of your store’s items.
 Customers can even filter by attribute to find products more quickly:

-WooCommerce Product Table offers a few different ways to display WooCommerce attributes on shop pages, either within the table itself or as a replacement for the main WooCommerce page.
-Let’s take a look at how this works in practice.
+WooCommerce Product Table offers a few different ways to display WooCommerce attributes on shop pages.
+You can use it as a standalone table, or as a replacement layout for the main WooCommerce shop page.
+Let’s take a look at how this works.

 Displaying WooCommerce product attributes: 2 case studies

 Before you considering adding this type of product table to your own store, you might want to know what it looks like in action.
 Therefore, let's showcase two websites that use this plugin to display WooCommerce attributes on shop pages.

 This site’s product tables lay out the parts offered in the store, in a straightforward and organized manner.
 On each line, you’ll find all of that product’s relevant attributes, such as size, capacity, and wattage.

 Replicating either (or both) of these features on your site is a breeze.
 In the next few sections, we’ll show you how!